 These are two examples from our local shops…

-My wife, Heide, eats a small quantity of bread, which she bakes herself.
-The basic wholewheat bread recipe is wholewheat flour, water, yeast, pinch of salt, and a pinch of sugar to feed the yeast.
+My wife eats a very small quantity of bread, which she bakes herself.
+Her basic whole-wheat bread recipe has four ingredients: organic whole-wheat flour, water, yeast, pinch of salt.

-Compare the home recipe with this ‘healthy’ wholewheat bread I saw at a local supermarket.
+Compare her home recipe with this ‘healthy’ whole-wheat bread I saw at a local supermarket.
 It has a long list of 20 ingredients, 5 of which are sugar sources, viz. sugar, milk, milk derivatives, malt extract, raisin juice concentrate.

 And this frozen meal of hake in Thai sauce contains a long list of 23 ingredients, including 5 sources of sugar: maltodextrin, dextrose, milk solids, sugar, orange powder.